LeandroFortunato/Accounts-Payable-System-installation-files/README.md

      /account-ps

-Copy the following executable and data files under the new directory '/account-ps' that was created:
+Download the following executable and data files (provided early on this page) under the new directory '/account-ps' that was created:
 __________________________________________
    - accounts-payable-system.exe
    - BILL